 If you are trying to start a business, one great business that influences the lives of millions in a positive way is much better than 10 mediocre ones that are barely profitable.
 But to be a good CEO, you must consistently perform.

 If it comes down to it, it is better to have fewer items of quality than many pieces of work of low quality.
 One of my favorite songs is “Obedear” by Purity Ring, a band so committed to perfection that they hardly produce anything.
 But I will never forget their one song, whereas I experience hundreds of other songs that visit and then leave my consciousness.
 Maybe they were pleasant, maybe they were okay, but I don’t remember them.
 One of my favorite games is Machinarium, an astoundingly beautiful and painstakingly detailed game.
 Although that game studio has not produced many pieces of work, they have already earned their acclaim with Machinarium.
+And of course, these companies are known to produce only the best.
+Their other work does not disappoint either.
+So take your time to learn it right, and do things the best that you can the first time.

 Of course, on the road to “getting good,” you have to fail.
 The trick is that while you are learning, to put in far more time and effort than others, and fail frequently and fast to learn.
 People drastically underestimate the amount of work and culling that successful people do.
 We only see the tip of the iceberg.
 So produce a lot, fail fast, learn a lot, and then start producing great work, consistently.